 Last week's post didn't sit with me well.
 It felt short lazy and not the original content I created.
-If you want to do the extra reading, I will post what I intended from the beginning.
+If you want to do the extra reading.
+So, I went and redid it completely.
+If you haven't seen it then take some time to go review just click the green link just below.
+You would be better to have a late start than a rushed one.➡️I will post what I intended from the beginning.
 I will also be adding a new page at the top.
 My goal is to have this ready by Friday Jan 12, 26 and will be just the mp3 files of my music.
 If you would like to give it a facelift and cover one of my songs, please reach out, I would love to collaborate.

 The Garden was not a test.
 It was a home.
 It was the first place where humans learned to hear God’s voice without distortion.